threepointone/react-act-examples/sync.md

 ![screenshot of the test failing](https://user-images.githubusercontent.com/18808/52912654-441c9b80-32ac-11e9-9112-50b9329feebb.png)

 That doesn't seem right.
 The value of `el.innerHTML` claims to `0`.
 But how can that be?
 Does jest do something strange?
 Or are you just hallucinating?
 The docs for useEffect make this a bit clearer - "By using this Hook, you tell React that your component needs to do something **after render**".
 How did you never see `0` in the browser, if even for a single moment?

 To understand this, let's talk a bit about how React works.
 Since the big fiber rewrite of yore, React doesn't just 'synchronously' render the whole UI everytime you poke at it.
 It divides its work into chunks (called, er, 'work' 🙄), and queues it up in a scheduler.
-It could then choose to execute this at one go, or slowly if the cpu is throttled by serious work, or even _not at all_ if it detects that the user can't even see it (it might be offscreen, or hidden, or made of bitcoin). _React only guarantees to be consistent to the user_, and doesn't match the expectations of interactions written in code.

 In the component above, there are a few pieces of 'work' that are apparent to us: